EsotericSoftware/yamlbeans/README.md

     best friend: *1
 ```

 In this map, the "oldest friend" and "best friend" keys reference the same object.
-The !YamlReader automatically handles the anchors in the YAML when rebuilding the object graph.
-By default, the !YamlWriter automatically outputs anchors when writing objects.
+The YamlReader automatically handles the anchors in the YAML when rebuilding the object graph.
+By default, the YamlWriter automatically outputs anchors when writing objects.

 ```java
     Contact contact = new Contact();